 Reality check for Kerry?

-, more than a dozen trips to the region and countless rounds of evening negotiations, Kerry decided to pull the emergency brake and announced to carry out a "reality check" regarding the peace process.
+After eight months of shuttle diplomacy, more than a dozen trips to the region and countless rounds of evening negotiations, Kerry decided to pull the emergency brake and announced to carry out a "reality check" regarding the peace process.
 But first and foremost, it might turn into a reality check for Kerry himself, writes the "New York Times."

 And this could be uncomfortable for Kerry, who - according to Republican Senator John McCain - chooses to ignore reality.
 Kerry has not just been criticized by the opposition; off the record, criticism has also been voiced by politicians in the Obama administration.